Top 5 Rides at Dorney Park | Know Before You Go

 This is an extremely unique ride as it is an inverted impulse roller coaster.

-What this means is that unlike the coasters you are used to where you can do a full loop, you can think of this one as a 'U' shape.
+This means that unlike the regular coasters that typically perform a full loop, this one will be more of a 'U' shape.

 You'll be alternating in going forward and backwards, at high speeds within seconds.